enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 module and create the initial App component to lay the foundation for the rest of the guide.

-> We'll use the placeholder image site [LoremFlickr](http://loremflickr.com/) to source our images.
+<aside>We'll use the placeholder image site <a href="http://loremflickr.com/">LoremFlickr</a> to source our images.
-> If you're not a fan of kittens, you're welcome to substitute a different keyword in the URLs.
-No judgements.
+If you're not a fan of kittens, you're welcome to substitute a different keyword in the URLs.
+No judgements.</aside>

 ### Directory Structure